FHA World - FHA Gift of Equity

 Seller Concessions - FHA mortgage requirements allow for seller concessions of up to 6% of the sales price.

 The new FHA Policy changes limit seller concessions to 3% of the sale price.
-These will go into effect in early summer of 2011.
+These went into effect in early summer of 2011.

 Reserves - FHA does not have any financial reserve requirements on single family homes and duplexes.
 Three months of reserves are required on 3 to 4 unit family homes.